 I know we can’t change our past, however, if you have any of these red lights on your CV you need to make sure you give detailed and valid reasons for them.
 Also, make sure your work history runs from most recent backward.

 5) You are applying for jobs you are not qualified for.

 It is great to have ambition, I admire it in fact.
 However, if you have been applying to jobs that you are extremely under-qualified for you should not be surprised that you have not managed to find a job yet.
 It is not worth the frustration of getting rejected on a daily basis.
 Rather sit down again, take a good hard look at your skills and qualifications, and start applying for positions that are a fit for you.

-If you are truly determined you can always enroll in a correspondence course and complete the required qualifications while working a lower-level position.
+If you are truly determined you can always upskill yourself by enrolling in a correspondence course and complete the required qualifications while working a lower-level position.
 Once your qualification is complete you will be in a much better position to get the job you were aiming for.

 After an interview